Uber Technologies Inc. (UBER): Recent activity puts odds in your favor

 Sponsored

-The company’s shares, operating in the sector of Technology managed to top a trading volume set approximately around 27683217 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Technology managed to top a trading volume set approximately around 32789578 for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 During the last month, 37 analysts gave the Uber Technologies Inc. a BUY rating, 3 of the polled analysts branded the stock as an OVERWEIGHT, 6 analysts were recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 0 of the polled analysts provided SELL rating.